 America’s pastime has signaled the beginning of spring for over a century.
-And despite your team allegance, the fact that Fenway Park is the oldest baseball stadium in the country—dating all the way back to 1912— warrants a visit.
-Getting Red Sox tickets at Fenway and sitting back to watch the 2013 World Series champions is a practice in Boston pride, history, and culture.
+And despite your team allegiance, the fact that Fenway Park is the oldest baseball stadium in the country—dating all the way back to 1912— warrants a visit.
+Getting Red Sox tickets at Fenway and sitting back to watch the past World Series champions is a practice in Boston pride, history, and culture.
 Try a Fenway Frank and gaze out at the Green Monster.
-After the game, stroll back to the nearby Beacon Inn or the Inn at Longwood Medical for a good night’s sleep.
+After the game, stroll back to the nearby Beacon Inn or the Inn at Longwood for a good night’s sleep

 Photo Credit: Massachusetts Office of Travel and Tourism